Continual learning in neural nets

 Figure 1

-Continual learning is the field of designing algorithms that can update in the field, rather than being trained once and deployed statically.
-It asks: how can neural networks keep learning without catastrophically overwriting what they already know?
+Continual learning concerns designing algorithms that can update in the field, rather than being trained once and deployed statically.
+It asks: how can we keep neural networks learning without catastrophically overwriting what they already know?

 1 Catastrophic Forgetting

-The classic problem is catastrophic forgetting: when a network trained sequentially on multiple tasks loses performance on earlier tasks as it adapts to new ones. his was demonstrated in early connectionist models (McCloskey and Cohen 1989; French 1999).
-Robins (1995) proposed one of the earliest fixes: rehearsal (or replay) of old data to anchor memory.
+This is notoriously tricky because of catastrophic forgetting.
+A network trained sequentially on multiple tasks loses performance on earlier tasks as it adapts to new ones.
+This was demonstrated in early connectionist models (McCloskey and Cohen 1989; French 1999).

 Formally, suppose tasks \(T_1, T_2, dots, T_n\) arrive sequentially.
 A naive learner updates weights \(\theta\) only with respect to the most recent loss: